angeloashmore/react-shopify-hooks/README.md

 - `actions`<br/>
   Collection of functions related to the product variant

+  - `createCheckout()`<br/>
+    Create a new checkout.
+Returns the checkout ID.

-  - `attributesUpdate(lineItems)`<br/>
+  - `attributesUpdate(attributes)`<br/>
-    Update the checkout attributes
+    Update the checkout attributes.

-  - `customerAssociate(customerAccessToken?)`<br />
+  - `customerAssociate(customerAccessToken)`<br />
     Associate the checkout to a customer.
-If no customer access token is provided, the global customer access token is used.

   - `customerDisassociate()`<br/>
-    Disssociate the checkout from any customer
+    Disssociate the checkout from any customer.

   - `discountCodeApply(code)`<br/>
-    Apply a discount code to the checkout
+    Apply a discount code to the checkout.

   - `discountCodeRemove()`<br/>
-    Remove any discount code from the checkout
+    Remove any discount code from the checkout.

-  - `emailUpdate()`<br/>
+  - `emailUpdate(email)`<br/>
-    Update the checkout's email address
+    Update the checkout's email address.

   - `giftCardsAppend(codes)`<br/>
-    Append gift card codes to the checkout
+    Append gift card codes to the checkout.

-  - `giftCardsRemove(code)`<br/>
+  - `giftCardRemove(code)`<br/>
-    Remove the gift card code from the checkout
+    Remove the gift card code from the checkout.

   - `lineItemsReplace(lineItems)`<br/>
-    Replace the checkout line items
+    Replace the checkout line items.

   - `shippingAddressUpdate(address)`<br/>
-    Update the checkout's shipping address
+    Update the checkout's shipping address.

   - `shippingLineUpdate(handle)`<br/>
-    Update the checkout's shipping line
+    Update the checkout's shipping line.

 - `error`<br/>
-  Error message if fetching checkout data failed
+  Error message if fetching checkout data failed.

 ---

 ### `useShopifyCustomer`

 ```
-const { customer, actions, error } = useShopifyCustomer()
+const { customer, actions, error } = useShopifyCustomer(customerAccessToken?)
 ```

-Fetches product variant data.
-Note that the parent product's ID is necessary.
+Fetches a customer using the provided customer access token and provides actions for that customer.

+If no customer access token is provided, all actions except `createCustomer`, `activateCustomer`, `recoverCustomer`, `resetCustomer`, and `resetCustomerByUrl` will fail.

 #### Return Values

-- `productVariant`<br/>
+- `customer`<br/>
-  All product variant data for the provided product variant ID
+  All customer data for the provided customer access token.

 - `actions`<br/>
-  Collection of functions related to the product variant
+  Collection of functions related to the customer.

-  - `addToCheckout(quantity = 1, checkoutId?)`<br/>
+  - `createCustomer(email, password)`<br/>
+    Create a new customer.

+  - `activateCustomer(customerId, activationToken, password)`<br/>
+    Activate a customer using the provided customer Id, activation token, and password.

+  - `recoverCustomer(email)`<br/>
+    Send a reset password email to the customer.

+  - `resetCustomer(resetToken, password)`<br/>
+    Reset a customer's password with the provided reset token and password.

+  - `resetCustomerByUrl(resetUrl, password)`<br/>
+    Reset a customer's password with the provided reset URL and password.

+  - `addressCreate(address)`<br/>
-    Add the product variant to a checkout.
-Defaults to the global checkout.
+    Add an address to the customer.

+  - `addressDelete(addressId)`<br/>
+    Delete a customer's address using the address ID.

+  - `addressUpdate(id, address)`<br/>
+    Update a customer's address using the address ID.

+  - `addressDefaultAddressUpdate(addressId)`<br/>
+    Set a default address for the customer.

+  - `updateCustomer(attributes)`<br/>
+    Update a customer's attributes.

 - `error`<br/>
-  Error message if fetching product variant data failed
+  Error message if fetching customer data failed